enveda/spec2tax/README.md

 ## Datasets

 **Interclass Classification**
 This dataset samples 5000 spectra from each of these 5 taxonomic classes: Mammalia, Actinomycetia, Coscinodiscophyceae, Anthozoa, Insecta.
-The spectra were converted to a 300-dimension embedding by the spec2vec model.
+Raw mass spec data were mapped to a 300-dimension dense embedding space with a spec2vec model.
 Failed conversions (amounting to less than <~2% of the total dataset) were excluded.
 The datasets are saved in as numpy arrays in X (spec2vec embeddings) and y (class labels converted to ints of the embeddings) pickle files.

 **Intraclass Mammalia Classification**
 These dataset samples 5000 spectra from each of these 3 taxonomic families within the class Mammalia: Hominidae, Muridae, Rhinocerotidae.
 Data processing and filenames are as described above.